 - BCR-ABL ≤0.1%: 8.3% vs. 2.1% (p=0.006)

-“More patients in the imatinib group experienced disease progression to accelerated phase or blast crisis,” she reported, with four progressions in the imatinib group, compared with none in the flumatinib group (p=0.04).
+“More patients in the imatinib group experienced disease progression to accelerated phase or blast crisis,” she reported, with four progressions in the imatinib group and none in the flumatinib group (p=0.04).

 The second-generation TKI also appeared to have a similar safety profile to imatinib, with comparable rates of grade 3/4 treatment-emergent AEs.
 Nonhematologic AEs generally were higher in the imatinib-treated group, except for diarrhea.
 Hematologic AEs also were more common in the imatinib than the flumatinib group (neutropenia: 60% and 31%; anemia: 29% and 16%; p values for comparisons not provided).
 Overall, though, Dr. Li reported that “there were no AEs specific to second- and third-generation TKIs observed.”

-Although the study met its primary endpoint, with a comparable safety profile and a superior efficacy profile to imatinib at all timepoints, the findings are limited by its open-label design, which could have potentially introduced bias.
+Although the study met its primary endpoint, the findings are limited by its open-label design, which could have potentially introduced bias.

 The authors report no relevant conflicts of interest.